Moritzhasproblems/keras-preprocessing/keras_preprocessing/image/20190928-dataframe-iterator-redesign.md

 #### Output transformations

-- Current: transformations are embedded directly into the `Iterator` base class code.
+- Current: transformations are embedded directly into the `Iterator` base class and the `DataFrameIterator` class.
-- Proposal: a module `output_transformations.py` which handles the logic.
-Which has almost all private methods except for a function `transform_output` that receives the output mode + the necessary information and returns the outputs in the correct format as a batch.
-I raise a point in [Questions and Discussion Topics](#Questions-and-Discussion-Topics) on whether this should be functions or a class.
+- Proposal: a module `data_transformations.py` which handles the logic.
+Which has almost all private methods except for a functions `transform_output` and `transform_batch`. `transform_output` applies the logic necessary to obtain the information to create a batch (applied in `DataFrameIterator`). `transform_batch` has the logic to actually create the batch (applied in `Iterator`).

-#### Random chains iterators

-- Current: setting a seed affects the global scope and is difficult (impossible?) to have two equal random states generating the same output.
-The latter is the reason why segmentation requires the use to build two separate equal `ImageDataGenerators`.
-- Proposal: use an existing class (like `numpy.random.RandomState`) or create a new one which together with `itertools.tee` or `copy.deepcopy` can replicate random chain iterators.
-By replicating the random chain iterator we can send each iterator to each image that needs to be equally augmented internally.
+#### DataFrameIterator and Iterator

+- The logic should be change to use the `transform_output` and `transform_batch`.
+- There shuold be a loop or similar that accumullates the batches from each input or output.
+- Data agumentation should be replicated within the create of a batch for any input or output of image type.

 ### Impact

 - The UX and usability learning curve will be higher to the current one.
 Therefore good documentation and examples are extremely important.
-- I believe that performance should not be impacted by this change as each use case can be addressed and optimized separately in the `output_transformations.py` module.
+- I believe that performance should not be impacted by this change as each use case can be addressed and optimized separately in the `data_transformations.py` module.
 - Dependencies should stay the same.
 - It won't be backwards compatible at all.
 A plan to communicate the change needs to be carefully thought with incremental steps: announcement, deprecation warning, change to new API.